 Each summer, young conservative women and friends of NeW from across the country gather in Washington, DC for the annual NeW National Conference.
 This annual conference provides a unique educational opportunity to hear from top conservative women authors, policy experts, and leaders AND network with other young women.
 We had a great line-up for our 10th Annual Conference in June, 2015.
 Make plans to join us for the 2016 National Conference!
 Check back for online registration.

 2015 National Conference Speakers & Guests

-In addition to a special video message from Carly Fiorina, attendees will have the opportunity to hear from fantastic speakers, including Karin Agness, Kristen Soltis Anderson, Rachel Brand, Jennifer Butler, Alexandra Curtis, Diana Furchtgott-Roth, Beverly Hallberg, Suzzette Hurley DeMers, Elianna Johnson, Jennifer Marshall, Cathy McMorris Rodgers, Anne Neal, Katie Packer Gage, Katie Pavlich, Heather Pfitzenmaier, Kirsten Powers, Steven Rhoads, Representative Martha Roby, Ashe Schow, Grace-Marie Turner, and Susannah Wellford.
+In addition to a special video message from Carly Fiorina, attendees had the opportunity to hear from fantastic speakers, including Karin Agness, Kristen Soltis Anderson, Rachel Brand, Jennifer Butler, Alexandra Curtis, Diana Furchtgott-Roth, Beverly Hallberg, Suzzette Hurley DeMers, Elianna Johnson, Jennifer Marshall, Cathy McMorris Rodgers, Anne Neal, Katie Packer Gage, Katie Pavlich, Heather Pfitzenmaier, Kirsten Powers, Steven Rhoads, Representative Martha Roby, Ashe Schow, Grace-Marie Turner, and Susannah Wellford.

 Karin Agness| Karin Agness is the Founder and President of the Network of enlightened Women (NeW).
 She is a graduate of the University of Virginia and the University of Virginia School of Law.
 She has been interviewed on national television and radio shows, such as Fox and Friends, Hannity, American Morning, The Situation Room with Wolf Blitzer, The NewsHour with Jim Lehrer, The Laura Ingraham Radio Show, and The Monica Crowley Radio Show.
 She regularly speaks on college campuses and at national conferences for conservative groups.
 She has had editorials published in The Washington Post, The Washington Times, and The Richmond Times-Dispatch, among others.
 One of her stories appeared in the book Chicken Soup for the Soul: Campus Chronicles.
 In 2013, she was named to the Maverick PAC 40 under 40 list and to the Red Alert Politics 30 under 30 list.
 In 2012, she was selected for the Forbes 30 under 30 list for Law and Policy.
 In 2010, she was awarded a William F. Buckley Award from the Young Conservatives Coalition for her work in leading NeW.